Skip Navigation

 NSF fees are charged by banks in the event that there are insufficient funds in a customer’s bank account to cover a payment, such as a cheque or pre-authorized debit, and there is no overdraft protection available on the account.
 According to the Regulatory Impact Analysis Statement (Impact Statement) released with the Regulations, NSF fees charged by banks typically range from C$45 to C$48.
 They are used by banks to incentivize customers to maintain a sufficient balance to cover payments coming from their bank account as well as a revenue stream, but they also represent a source of financial hardship for consumers.
 In particular, NSF fees have been identified as disproportionately impacting the financial wellbeing of lower-income Canadians who may not have overdraft protection on their bank account, thereby contributing to cycles of debt.

-The Impact Statement also notes that it is common practice for multiple NSF fees to be charged on the same account and in rapid succession when the same payment is re-presented and following multiple declined payment attempts.
-It is also typical for customers to be unaware that funds in their account are insufficient to cover a payment and for NSF fees to be charged regardless of the size of the shortfall.
+The Impact Statement also notes that it is typical for customers to be unaware that funds in their account are insufficient to cover a payment and for NSF fees to be charged regardless of the size of the shortfall.
 The key objective of the proposed amendments is therefore to reduce the financial burden of NSF fees on consumers by capping the amount of the fee and restricting the circumstances in which NSF fees can be charged.

 Furthermore, the public disclosure of prescribed NSF fee data by banks is intended to increase the level of transparency regarding NSF fees in order to assist consumers, advocacy groups and policymakers in understanding the impact that such fees are having on Canadians.